bthorben/pdf-analyser/README.md

 ============

 A PDF Analyser written in Python.
-It enables you to make basic xref integrity checks, view objects, replace objects and output the complete objects or just components to .dot files
+It enables you to make basic xref integrity checks, view objects, replace objects and output the complete object-graph or just components to .dot files

     usage: pdfAnalyser [-h] {check, show, replace, graph} ... pdffile